Anchor-Protocol/anchor-earn/README.md

 ```

 ### Withdraw
-To withdraw your deposits from the protocol, use the following example:
+To withdraw funds from the protocol, use the following example:
 ```ts
     const deposit = await anchorEarn.earn.withdraw({
       amount: '...', // amount in natural decimal e.g. 100.5.
 The amount will be handled in macro.